You're Moving to Australia, Yay! Are You Excited? Overwhelmed?

 It’s a big decision and can be a lengthy process.
 Will all the time and money it’s going to cost be worth it?

-Is it going to be worth it?
-I can tell you that most expats living in Sydney never want to leave.
+But, is it going to be worth it?
+I can tell you that most expats living in Australia never want to leave.
 And if they do, it’s with a very heavy heart.

 Sorting Out Your Finance Before Moving

-When we moved in 2008, we made several very costly mistakes with our finances from choosing a bank to transferring money.
+When we moved to Australia, we made several very costly mistakes with our finances from choosing a bank to transferring money.

 Please, take the time to estimate how much in savings you will need when you arrive and the best way to transfer those funds to Australia before you move.